soerface/7billionhumans/README.md

 # 7 Billion Humans
-Solutions to the challenges of the game "7 Billion Humans"
+Solutions to the challenges of the game "7 Billion Humans".
+Table with overview available at [GitHub Pages](https://soerface.github.io/7billionhumans).

-Get the game from the [Tomorrow Corporation Website](https://tomorrowcorporation.com/7billionhumans)
+Get the game from the [Tomorrow Corporation Website](https://tomorrowcorporation.com/7billionhumans).

 ## Submit solution